 If you’re someone who has experienced TMJ, you may have experienced lockjaw.
-Lockjaw is another word for tetanus, which is the medical name for jaw cramping, muscle spasms, stiffness and trouble swallowing.
+Lockjaw is another word for trismus, which is the medical name for jaw cramping, muscle spasms, stiffness and trouble swallowing.

 I would experience this especially at night.
 I tried taking FLO at different times of the day to see if it changed my TMJ at night, but even taking them first thing in the morning didn’t change how my jaw would lock up as I tried to sleep.

 Ingrown Hairs in my Armpits

 The official name of ingrown hairs is folliculitis, which is swelling of the hair follicle.
 They can be super painful and are very much like cystic acne in your armpits.

 I tried stopping shaving my armpits and wearing deodorant (seriously) to see if it was my razor or deodorant that was causing my ingrown hairs.
 But neither my razor or deodorant seemed to make a difference.
 However, when I stopped taking the FLO gummies, the bumps would go away within 2 days.
 Every time I started taking FLO again, I would literally get ingrown hairs the next morning.

 The interesting thing is that these ingrown hairs are often related to hormone imbalance.
 Does this mean that these gummy vitamins were making my hormones worse, not better?